Table of contents

 You inquire with the broker on the listing, and then when they meet you, they say, “Oh that apartment was rented, but we have this one down the street that you can check out if you’re interested,” and the apartment down the block is an overpriced studio with no natural light, no dishwasher and a bathroom in the shared hallway (I’m being dramatic, but you get the point).

 This isn’t a nice thing for a broker to do, but it happens.
-Try and use your judgement and seek out when you think that is happening or if something seems too good to be true.
+Try and use your judgment and seek out when you think that is happening or if something seems too good to be true.
 It probably is.

 What is the 40x rent rule?